RallyTools/RallyRestToolkitForPython/README.rst

 -------------

  * Python 2.6 or 2.7
- * The most excellent requests_ package, 0.8.2 or better
+ * The  requests_ package, 0.8.2 or better
    Developed using requests 0.9.3.
    There are reports where requests > 0.9.3 resulted in connection problems (as in not being able to connect) that may be related to SSL.
+You should be able to use the verify_ssl_cert keyword argument when obtaining a pyral Rally instance to overcome this issue.
    If you are using requests >- 0.9.3, you must also have certifi-0.0.8 (available on PyPI)
 .. _requests: http://github.com/kennethreitz/requests

 Versions
 --------
+   * 0.9.2 -  Fixed getProject to take optional project name argument.
+              Added HTTP header item in config.py to set Content-TYpe to 'application/json'.
+              Added recognition of verify_ssl_cert=True/False as keyword argment to Rally constructor.
+Explicit specification results in passing a verify=True/False to the underlying requests package.
+This can be useful when dealing with an expired SSL certificate.
+              Upped default WSAPI version in config.py to 1.37 to support dyna-types (specifically PortfolioItem and sub-types)..
+              Modified addAttachment to conform with non-backward compatible change in Rally WSAPI involving how an attachment is related to an artifact.
+              Fixed defect in calculating an Attachment file size (use pre-encoded rather than post-encoded size).
+              This release is intended as the final beta before a 1.0 release.

    * 0.9.1 -  Upped default WSAPI version in config.py to 1.30
               All entities that are subclasses of WorkspaceDomainObject now have a details method that show the attribute values in an easy to read multiline format.